wozniakos10/Computational-Linguistics/lab01-language-model/README.md

 ## Results

-A detailed report containing in-depth information and results for Lab 01 can be found in [report.md](report.md).
+A detailed report containing in-depth information and results for Lab 01 can be found in [Report](report.md).

+A detailed report containing in-depth information and results for Lab 02 can be found in [Report](report_lab02.md).